marcuslim835/co-opeDown/DeveloperGuide.md

 ### 6.2 Project Management
 To totally eliminate the risk of publishing errors that may arise from bugs in Unity Collaborate, we have assigned WIPWIP

+### 6.3 Mistakes to Avoid
+In light of some of our easily avoidable missteps, we find that it would be beneficial to future teams for us to list out some mistakes that are avoidable but have been made by us. <br>
+1) Instead of creating a unity project on a GitHub repository folder, we have mistakenly believed that the GitHub repository should contain only exported builds of co-opeDown.
+A quick google search for Unity2D projects on GitHub would reveal that is not the case -- most of those repositories in fact contain raw Unity Project Files.
+We have since corrected that mistake and aligned our repository to the norm.
+2) Instead of uploading the GitIgnore file after all Unity files have been uploaded, the GitIgnore file should be added before, since it does not retroactively apply to already indexed files.